 University: Durham University, Law (MJur, LLB Hons)

-My most recent placement finds me seated with Infrastructure and Property, Strategy and Commissioning.
-Following the commissioning of Gen2, as an arms-length local authority trading company, my team has a pivotal role to play in ensuring KCC’s estates are being efficiently and strategically managed.
+In my second placement, I was seated with Infrastructure and Property, Strategy and Commissioning.
+Following the commissioning of Gen2, as an arms-length local authority trading company, we had a pivotal role to play in ensuring KCC’s estates are being efficiently and strategically managed.

-Finally, I have been involved in the initial stages of rethinking KCC’s parking strategy.
-This has required me to undertake some high level commissioning activities, as I have been in close talks with car parking companies discussing the potential to take over the management of KCC’s car parks.
-I have also been assessing existing strategies that have been used to promote alternative means of commuting to work.
-This has involved assessing them for their ability to save on costs and support KCC’s environmental strategy.
+Finally, I was involved in the initial stages of rethinking KCC’s parking strategy.
+This required me to undertake some high level commissioning activities, where I was in close talks with car parking companies, discussing the potential to take over the management of KCC’s car parks.

 Why I applied for the Kent Graduate Programme management stream